· 8 min read

 MAP: Empowering Individuals and Teams

-The MAP components Mastery, Autonomy, and Purpose are essential for intrinsic motivation and high performance.
+The MAP principles; Mastery, Autonomy, and Purpose are essential for intrinsic motivation and high performance.
 Daniel Pink’s Drive distinguishes between:

 • Extrinsic Motivation: “if-then” rewards and punishments that drive routine tasks but may hinder creativity.